LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 {: .challenge}

 > ## Match a string that includes an area code with a dash
 > Start with what we know, which is the most basic format of a phone number: three digits, a dash, and four digits.
-How would we write a regex expression that matches this?
+How would we expand the expression to include an area code (three digits and a dash)?
 > > ## Solution
 > > ~~~
 > > \d{3}-\d{3}-\d{4}